Skip to content

 A short essay on the duties owed by the absent owner to the staff and the locality of a private estate.

 The absent owner of a private estate stands in a particular relationship to the staff and the locality of the property he keeps.
 The relationship is one of duty.
-The duty is rarely discussed in print, perhaps because the language of duty has fallen out of fashion in commercial discourse, and perhaps because the language has been, in any case, taken up by activist writers in the service of objects that owners would not, in their private capacity, accept.
-I take the language up here in the older sense and in the conviction that the responsibilities I describe are real ones.
+The duty is rarely discussed in print, perhaps because the language of duty has fallen out of fashion in commercial discourse.
+We take the language up here in the older sense.

-The first duty is the duty to the staff.
-A private estate of any consequence is staffed, in many cases, by people who have been in the position for a considerable period — not infrequently for decades — and whose lives have been organised around the work of the house.
-The arrangement is, on the staff's side, a long-term commitment.
+The first duty is to the staff.
+A private estate of any consequence is staffed by people who have, in many cases, been in the position for decades, and whose lives have been organised around the work of the house.
+The arrangement is, on their side, a long-term commitment.
 It deserves, on the owner's side, a long-term commitment of equal seriousness.
 The owner who treats the staff as a service that can be increased or decreased in response to his shifting interest in the property is breaking, in our view, an implicit but serious obligation.
-The Maison's working assumption, in the management of estates on behalf of members, is that the obligation is to be honoured.

-The second duty is the duty to the locality.
-A private estate — particularly a large one, in a small commune — is a presence of consequence in the local economy.
-The owner who supports the local trades, who pays his taxes without dispute, who attends, when present, to the small civic occasions that the locality continues to hold, is the owner whose property will be treated with the consideration any property requires for its long preservation.
-The owner who, by contrast, treats the locality as the necessary inconvenience attendant on his enjoyment of the property is the owner whose property, over time, will be regarded by the locality with a corresponding indifference.
-The consequences, in the very long run, are not in the owner's favour.
+The second duty is to the locality.
+A private estate is a presence of consequence in the local economy.
+The owner who supports the local trades, who pays his taxes without dispute, who attends, when present, to the small civic occasions the locality continues to hold, is the owner whose property will be treated with the consideration any property requires for its long preservation.

-The third duty, which I will mention more briefly, is the duty to the property itself.
-A house is a structure that requires steady attention.
+The third duty is to the property itself.
 The decisions taken — to repair this, to replace that, to leave the other matter alone for the present season — accumulate, over decades, into the condition in which the house is eventually passed on.
 The owner who keeps the house with a view to passing it on in a better condition than he received it is honouring, in a small but real way, an obligation to the people who will keep it after him.

 Return to the Journal